atticus-lv/RenderNode/docs/NodeInput.md

 <!-- div:right-panel -->

-> [!NOTE]
-> This node allow you to asign value to any data in the scene.
->
-> Right click on the property you want to change, then selecet copy full path (blender 2.93) or press *ctrl shift alt C*
+> This node allow you to asign value to any data in the scene.<br>Right click on the property you want to change, then selecet copy full path (blender 2.93) or press *ctrl shift alt C*<br>Then paste it to the node and input the value through the control
->
-> Then paste it to the node and input the value through the control

 <!-- panels:end -->